Skip to main content

 Tax years: Calendar year vs. fiscal year

 Corporate franchise taxpayers file either on a calendar year (January–December) or a fiscal year (the liability period begins in a month other than January).
-Two-thirds of Article 9-A taxpayers use a calendar year, reporting over 70% of the total Article 9-A liability.
+Two-thirds of Article 9-A taxpayers use a calendar year, reporting almost 75% of the total Article 9-A liability.

 Article 9-A filers are subject to the highest of three bases—business income base, business capital base, or the fixed dollar minimum tax based on New York receipts.

-While almost three-quarters of Article 9-A filers pay on the fixed dollar minimum base, over 95% of the tax comes from the income base.
+While more than two-thirds of Article 9-A filers pay on the fixed dollar minimum base, more than 90% of the tax comes from the income base.

 Article 9-A New York receipts by type